forkineye/ESPixelStick/README.md

 ### Alexa Support

 Alexa is supported in direct mode.
 No additional hubs or applications are needed.
-When Alexa is selected as an input mode, the ESP will be discoverable by the Alexa app as a device that support 24bit color.
-The entire output string will be treated (from Alexa's point of view) as a single light bulb
+When Alexa is selected as an input mode, the ESP will be discoverable by the Alexa app as a device that supports 24 bit color.
+The entire output buffer will be treated (from Alexa's point of view) as a single light bulb

 ### DDP